 What you’ll need for your own constellation jar:

 – a wide mouth jar – The jar needs to be wide enough to fit the small click light inside.
 A pickle jar works great.

-– a disposable cake pan
+– an aluminum cake pan

 – small click light, like these